 Welcome to Gifted and Talented Education

 Gifted students have unique academic and emotional needs that must be met in order for them to grow and develop.
-Our mission is to provide each gifted student with access to an educational system that meets those unique needs by a committment to equitable identification, dedicated gifted professionals in each building, and a focus on quality instruction.
+Our mission is to provide each gifted student with access to an educational system that meets those unique needs through a commitment to equitable identification, dedicated gifted professionals in each building, and a focus on quality instruction.
 Gifted Education is part of the Curriculum and Learning Design Department.

 The Gifted Education program is based on referral for consideration and subsequent assessment.
 A referral can come from many sources at any time during the school year.